clinton-35/Tour_n_Travel/README.md

 ## Contributing

-Contributions to the E-commerce website project are welcome.
+Contributions to the Tour & Travel website project are welcome.
 If you have any bug fixes, feature implementations, or suggestions, please submit a pull request or open an issue.

 ## License